saamerm/WheresMyKombucha/README.md

 ###### Note: Instead of only using LEDs, you can hook up a motor to the D7 pin and effectively turn on and off a minifan with your phone

 ## 1. Purpose
 This repository contains the code needed to create a basic Kombucha availability tracker.
-This is based on another repository I created https://github.com/saamerm/ParticlePhoton-XamarinForms-LEDBasic.
-Here's the Google presentation url https://goo.gl/jMipmg and here's the Youtube live-stream https://goo.gl/CSwJ6f
+This is based on another repository I created named [ParticlePhoton-XamarinForms-LEDBasic](https://github.com/saamerm/ParticlePhoton-XamarinForms-LEDBasic).
+Here's the [Google presentation url](https://goo.gl/jMipmg) from a Toronto Xamarin User group and here's the [Youtube live-stream](https://goo.gl/CSwJ6f).
+I presented and extended this at the MonkeyFestLatam on September 2019 when I included the ability to control Raspberry Pis as well, and [here's the presentation](https://tinyurl.com/y2she93s)

 ## 2. Motivation
 I participated in a lot of hackathons and won a bunch, and learnt to rapidly create nifty things.
 So, I made this repository to help others reach their dreams and learn to build inventions.